rahul-cyborg/hackerearth/README.md

     ```
 5. Copy the file pdf-service.war and paste this file inside webapps directory of tomcat

-6. Add the following on top of `webapps/pdf-service/WEB-INF/app.rb` file:
+6. Add the following code on top of `webapps/pdf-service/WEB-INF/app.rb` file:

     ```ruby
     MOUNT_URL = 'pdf-service'